ArafaAbRahim/Laravel-8-Ecommerce-Website/README.md

  1. Set the git and repository in the execution environment
  2. Open Xampp Control Panel, start Apache and MySQL
+ 3. Import "webshop.sql" on phpMyAdmin
- 3. Run php artisan serve in you environment
+ 4. Run "php artisan serve" in you environment